Modern Views of Machine Learning for Precision Psychiatry: ML-powered Technologies for Psychiatry

 \subsection{Natural Language Processing (NLP)}

-NLP allows computers to analyze, understand, and derive meaning from text and speech similarly to how humans do.
-NLP is opening up new possibilities for how mental health professionals can evaluate patterns in language to help identify and predict psychiatric illness in patients (Table~\ref{tab_feature}).
-Language being one of the primary expressions of human behavior carries a variety of implicit and explicit markers relevant to mental health \cite{rezaii2022natural,le2021machine}.
-Language is also more abundantly available compared to speech.
+NLP techniques enable computers to analyze, understand, and derive meaning from text and speech in a similar manner to humans.
+With NLP, mental health professionals can evaluate patterns in language to help identify and predict psychiatric illness in patients (Table~\ref{tab_feature}).
+Language is not only one of the primary expressions of human behavior that carries a variety of implicit and explicit markers relevant to mental health \citep{rezaii2022natural,le2021machine}, but also more abundantly available compared to speech data.
 For example, social media platforms contain a large quantity of real-world language data, whereas the matched scale of speech data is limited.
-There are two sorts of NLP applications for detection of specific mental health symptoms.
-The first type of applications is directly applied to patients: speech and language are the important information sources used to diagnose mental disorders, varying from predicting the risk of suicide and early psychiatric readmission to identifying phenotypes and comorbidities.
+There are two sorts of NLP applications for detecting specific mental health symptoms.
+The first type of applications is directly applied to patients, varying from predicting the risk of suicide and early psychiatric readmission to identifying phenotypes and comorbidities.
 The second type of applications is indirectly applied to EHR and clinical records (tests, transcripts), which can be used for automating chart reviews, clustering patients into phenotype subtypes, predicting patient-specific outcomes.
 EHRs (including pathology reports, lab results, clinical tests and clinical session transcripts) are systematic collections of longitudinal, patient-centered clinical records.
 Patients' EHRs consist of both structured and unstructured data: the structured data include information about a patient's diagnosis, medications, and laboratory test results, and the unstructured data include information in clinical notes.